vendidero/woocommerce-germanized/SECURITY.md

 Germanized core (this repository)
-Shipments and DHL packages and plugins vendidero.de -- the primary marketplace and marketing site, and all of it subdomains, e.g. release.vendidero.de
+Shipments and DHL packages and plugins vendidero.de -- the primary marketplace and marketing site, and all of it subdomains, e.g. download.vendidero.de